 “This is one of the few sites in America that is pristine!” – Greg Little on Octagon lunar observatory earthwork at Newark, Ohio. (from https://www.youtube.com/watch?v=AxZ8cgoqtsg at 51:45).

 Amazingly, few people are aware of the site.
-Sadly, much of the two-square-mile Newark works have been destroyed to make way for the modern city and only a few areas are left.
-Thanks to a creation of a state park and the “Mound-Builders Country Club” – a golf club that keeps the octagonal and circular earthwork as part of the course – developers have been unable to bulldoze the remnants.
+Although the Great Circle and Octagon are pristine and still there, much of the two-square-mile Newark works have been destroyed to make way for the modern city.
+Thanks to a creation of a state park and the “Mound-Builders Country Club” – a golf club that keeps the octagonal and circular earthwork as part of the course – developers have been unable to bulldoze what’s left.

 I take photos but it is difficult to explain or represent the immense scale of the Newark earthworks.
 One must see it in person.
 Photos often look like grassy parks and hills.
 You can tell people that the great circle is 30 acres and several times larger than a football field but this means little if they can’t really envision it.